nescitus/publius/README.md

 - rook blocked by an uncastled king
 - very primitive evaluation of king's pawn shield
 - very basic evaluation of non-winnable positions

+NNUE

+768->32->1 net with perspective, trained using bullet trainer (https://github.com/jw1912/bullet), Ethereal data and lichess-big3-resoed epd, rescored with Publius handcrafted eval.
+Changing the hidden layer size, you can plug any network trained by bullet simple.rs

 ADDITIONAL COMMANDS